Adarsh-Kmt/WebsocketReverseProxy/README.md

 - The number of worker go routines may:
     - **Increase** if the buffered channel becomes full, and the timeout has expired.
     - **Decrease** if a worker remains idle for a configurable amount of time.
+- The load balancer also has support for Websocket connections.
+Two go routines per connection are used, one to read from client and write to server, and the 2nd goroutine does the opposite.

 ## Load Balancer Setup: